Shimano 105 Di2 vs. SRAM Rival AXS (12spd): Weights and Features Compared

 Shimano 105 Di2 vs. SRAM Rival AXS cranksets

 Personally, I prefer Shimano’s design.
 I can’t get used to the SRAM AXS battery protruding from the FD and RD.
+It’s a bit bulkier and less sleek.
 However, I admit that this system is clever.

 Which set do you like?
 And do looks play a role for you?